 2. Your documents are scanned into your account.
 This step can take up to one week to complete.
 A message will be sent to your physiciansapply.ca account telling you your documents have been scanned.
 If you requested a translation of your documents, it can take approximately two weeks to have your documents translated.
 A message will be sent to your account once your translation is complete.

 3. Your documents are reviewed by MCC staff.
-This step can take up to three weeks.
+This step can take up to two weeks.
 You will be contacted through your physiciansapply.ca account if there are any problems with your documents.

 - If no errors are found, your documents are sent to the Educational Commission for Foreign Medical Graduates (ECFMG) for further review.